G Suite for Education Procedures

-As part of continual efforts to provide students with greater opportunities to learn, engage, communicate, and develop skills, the Whitesboro Central School District (WCSD) provides students with Google Apps for Education (GAFE) accounts.
-GAFE is a collection of free programs including email, document creation tools, and collaboration tools that are accessed through a web browser.
-Commonly referred to as working “in the cloud," GAFE provides access to documents and projects from any Internet connected computer or other compatible device, enabling faculty and students to access their school documents and projects both in and out of school.
+As part of our continued efforts to provide students with greater opportunities to learn, engage, communicate, and develop skills, the Whitesboro CSD provides students with G Suite for Education accounts.
+G Suite for Education is a collection of free programs including email, document creation tools, and collaboration tools that are accessed through a web browser.
+Commonly referred to as working “in the cloud," G Suite for Education provides access to documents and projects from any internet connected computer or other compatible device, enabling students and staff to access their school documents and projects both in and out of school.

-GAFE services are available through an agreement between Google and WCSD.
-GAFE runs on an Internet domain purchased and managed by WCSD and is intended for educational use.
-Accounts and settings are managed by WCSD and all advertising is disabled.
-High school students are issued an @wboro.org email address which serves as their login for GAFE.
+G Suite for Education services are available through an agreement between Google and Whitesboro CSD.
+G Suite for Education is available via an internet domain purchased and managed by Whitesboro CSD and is intended for educational use.
+Accounts and settings are managed by Whitesboro CSD and all advertising is disabled.
+Students in grades 6-12 are issued an @wboro.org email address which serves as their login for G Suite for Education.

-Student email can only be used within the District between students and teachers.
-School faculty and staff will monitor student use of GAFE when students are at school.
-Parents are responsible for monitoring their student’s use of GAFE when accessing the program at home.
+Student email can only be used within the district between students and teachers.
+School staff will monitor student use of G Suite for Education when students are at school.
+Parents are responsible for monitoring their student’s use of G Suite for Education when accessing the program at home.
 Students are responsible for their own behavior at all times.

-The GAFE agreement with WCSD provides access to Google Applications and online storage.
-WCSD maintains the ability to manage users, groups, and settings directly.
-This means that WCSD can grant and revoke user access and control other settings to ensure a safe and secure collaboration environment for students and teachers.
+The G Suite for Education agreement with Whitesboro CSD provides access to Google Applications and online storage.
+Whitesboro CSD maintains the ability to manage users, groups, and settings directly.
+This means that the Whitesboro CSD can grant and revoke user access and control other settings to ensure a safe and secure collaboration environment for students and teachers.

-All of the Google Apps services can be accessed from any compatible device with an Internet connection (computers, smart phones, tablets, etc.).
-This reduces and replaces the need for flash drives and/or external data drives to transport documents and other files.
-GAFE is Internet-based, ensuring that faculty and students can log on anytime, anywhere.
-In addition, GAFE allows faculty and students to easily share documents and files, enabling students to turn in assignments electronically and collaborate on projects with their classmates.
+All of the G Suite services can be accessed from any compatible device with an internet connection.
+This replaces the need for flash drives and/or external data drives to transport documents and other files.
+G Suite for Education is internet-based, ensuring that staff and students can log on anytime, anywhere.
+In addition, G Suite for Education allows students and staff to easily share documents and files, enabling students to collaborate on projects with their classmates and turn in assignments electronically.

 An individual calendar providing the ability to organize schedules, daily activities, and assignments.